ALRAKIK/CI_pop/README.md

 # CI_pop
- Program to calculate the energy of a molecule and solid state (later)
+ A program to calculate the integrals needed in a quantum chemistry code, and calculate the energy of the ground state using the Hartree-Fock mechanism (if required).